Frame Guidance: Training-Free Guidance for Frame-Level Control in Video Diffusion Models: Conclusion

 \section{Conclusion}

 In this work, we present \fg, a novel training-free framework for diverse control tasks using frame-level signals.
 By applying guidance to selected frames, our method enables natural control throughout the video.
 To achieve this, we partially decode sliced latents during guidance computation and introduce a latent optimization strategy designed for video.
 Our approach supports a wide range of tasks without training, including special cases such as color block guidance and looped video generation.
-We discuss the limitations and societal impacts of our method in Appendix~\ref{app:limit}.